LASER-Robotics/laser_fast_lio_core/README.md

 ## Configuration

-The `params/` directory contains configuration files for specific sensor setups.
-These files control the behavior of the Fast-LIO filter, including extrinsics and covariance tuning.
+The `params/` directory contains configuration files for specific sensor settings.
+These files control the behavior of the Fast-LIO filter, including extrinsic parameters, covariance adjustment, and point cloud preprocessing.

+- `mid360_external.yaml`: Configuration for performing external flights.
+Defines the extrinsic parameters between the LiDAR and the internal inertial unit.

+- `mid360_internal.yaml`: Configuration for performing internal flights.
+Defines the extrinsic parameters between the LiDAR and the internal inertial unit.

+### Helper Scripts

+The package includes scripts in the `scripts/` directory to facilitate visualization:
+-   `refactor_rviz_config.sh`: Automatically updates RViz configuration files with the correct UAV namespace.
+-   `refactor_plotjuggler_config.sh`: Automatically updates PlotJuggler layouts.